OlafHaag/VisMaya_Tools/README.md

 # VisMaya Tools
 Python Addon for Blender.
-Provides a tab in the toolbar with operations usually found in Autodesk's Maya.
+Provides a tab in the view3d toolbar with operations named how they're usually found in Autodesk's Maya.
+This may be useful for users that migrate from Maya to Blender.

 For its history and more information, see this forum thread: https://blenderartists.org/forum/showthread.php?321282-Update-For-Maya-to-Blender-Migrators-Vismaya-Tools-Ver-1-1-Released